sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/operations.md

 - Using [Sourcegraph's built-in observability suite](../../observability/index.md), which includes dashboards and alerting for Sourcegraph services.
 - Using [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/) to check on the status of containers within the deployment (any tooling designed to work with Docker containers and/or Docker Compose will work too).
   - This requires direct access to your instance's host machine.

-## Use an external database

-The Docker Compose configuration has its own internal PostgreSQL and Redis databases.
-To preserve this data when you kill and recreate the containers, you can [use external services](../../external_services/index.md) for persistence.

 ## Manage storage